More things to do with do with dovetails.

 The dovetail cutter depth must be the same as the depth of the straight trench that you cut previously.

-Once the trimmer is all set then double check that your fence is in the correct position and cut all of the trenches .
-Clean up any feathered edges on the trenches and put the shelves aside.
+Once the trimmer is all set then double check that your fence is in the correct position and cut all of the trenches.
+Clean up any feathered edges on them and put the shelves aside.

 Make sure you don’t remove the dovetail cutter from the trimmer or adjust the depth.